National Consumers League: Current leadership

 Sally Greenberg, formerly a senior attorney at Consumers Union (CU), is the chief executive officer of the National Consumers League.
 Greenberg has worked with members of Congress, the National Highway Traffic Safety Administration, other federal agencies, the media and consumer safety organizations to shape policy on such issues as product safety, auto safety, and legal and liability reform.

 Programs

 LifeSmarts is a free program designed to teach teenagers consumer rights and responsibilities as they pertain to health, finance, technology, and the environment.

 Fraud.org is a reporting platform through which the National Consumers League collects information about scams, extracts trends from data, and forwards reports to law enforcement.

 The Child Labor Coalition as formed in 1989 to combat child labor and protect teen workers from health and safety hazards.
 It is co-chaired by the National Consumers League and the American Federation of Teachers.

 Script Your Future is a public awareness initiative which teaches patients undergoing long-term prescription therapy the importance of communicating with healthcare professionals and following regimens carefully.

+Right2ObesityCare is a grassroots movement to advance changes in federal, state, and employer policies that will ensure these rights are incorporated into medical practice.
+NCL worked with the National Council on Aging to develop the nation's first Obesity Bill of Rights.

+Health Advisory Council (HAC) is a membership-based council of external organizations that supports the League's work in health advocacy and consumer education.
+The council convenes a diverse group of stakeholders to share perspectives, identify common priorities, and inform NCL's health-related education and policy advocacy efforts.